Inference for Median and a Generalization of HulC: Introduction

-\paragraph{{\bf Organization}} In Section~\ref{sec:methods}, we introduce two different non-parametric distribution-free finite sample confidence intervals for the population median without any assumptions on $F$.
-In Section~\ref{sec:width-analysis}, we show that under the standard conditions required for asymptotic normality of the sample median (or the assumptions under which Bahadur representation exists), the confidence interval that we discuss in this paper performs asymptotically as well as the Wald confidence interval i.e.\ the width of this confidence interval is asymptotically equal to the width of Wald confidence interval.
+\paragraph{Organization.} In Section~\ref{sec:methods}, we introduce the non-parametric distribution-free finite sample confidence intervals for the population median without any assumptions on $F$; this is the Tukey-Scheffe confidence interval~\citep{scheffe1945non}.
+In Section~\ref{sec:width-analysis}, we show that under the standard conditions required for asymptotic normality of the sample median (or the assumptions under which Bahadur representation exists), the confidence interval that we discuss in this paper performs asymptotically as well as the Wald confidence interval i.e.,\ the width ratio converges to one asymptotically.
 In addition to this, we also analyze the width of this confidence interval under several non-standard cases discussed in~\cite{knight1998bootstrapping} and~\cite{ghosh1981bahadur}.
-In Section~\ref{sec:simulation}, we present a limited simulation study to corroborate our theoretical results.
-We further compare our confidence interval to the subsampling with an estimated rate of convergence in terms of width and coverage.
-In Section~\ref{sec:hulc_extension}, we present generalized HulC methodology and compare the performance with classical HulC of~\cite{kuchibhotla2021hulc}.
+In Section~\ref{sec:hulc_extension}, we present generalized HulC methodology and compare the performance with HulC of~\cite{kuchibhotla2021hulc}.
+We present a simulation study in Section~\ref{subsec:sim_ghulc} to corroborate our theoretical results.
 Finally, we conclude the article with a summary and a discussion of some future directions in Section~\ref{sec:extension}.

 The proofs of all the main results along with auxiliary results are presented in the appendix.
-We use $\mbox{Bin}(n, p)$ to denote the binomial distribution with index $n$ and success probability $p\in(0, 1)$.
+In Section~\ref{appsec:related-literature}, we review the rich literature on non-parametric distribution-free confidence intervals for the median, and also review the validity of bootstrap/resampling methods.
+Throughout the paper, we reserve the notation $\alpha\in(0, 1)$ to denote the required miscoverage for the confidence intervals.
+We use $\mbox{Bin}(n, p)$ to denote the binomial distribution with index $n$ and success probability $p\in(0, 1)$, and use $[n]$ to denote $\{1, 2, \ldots, n\}$.